-And to be frank, I don’t think trying to look young in order to find work is a Boomer’s best strategy.
+And to be frank, when you are over 50, I don’t think trying to look young in order to find work is a a great strategy.
 Young people are always going to be better at looking young than you are.
-When you get to middle age and beyond it’s time to find other assets to flaunt.
+When you get to middle age and beyond, it’s time to find other assets to flaunt.

 Wearing colors that flatter you is probably the single best way to make yourself look healthier, and therefore more vital.
 When I was out of state dealing with a harrowing family emergency, to cheer myself up I revamped my wardrobe following suggestions about colors that would suit me.
 I spent less than $100, primarily at thrift shops.
 When I returned, exhausted, I got continual comments on how great I looked.

 Any of the books in the “Color Me Beautiful” series will help you find the colors that will suit you best.
 They also publish a book with tips for men.
 The books are available, used, on Amazon, starting at one penny.

 Choosing garments that fit:

 Choose clothing for interviews that fit the body you have right now, not the one you had ten years ago, or the one you’ll have when you loose weight.
 If your body isn’t a standard size, select garments that fit your largest part and invest in having the rest taken in by a tailor.
 If you’ve never used a tailor you’ll be amazed at what a difference perfectly fitting garments will make.
 Low on cash?
 Borrow from a friend, or shop second-hand.

 Choose clothing that is one step up than you would wear day-to-day in your new role.
 For example: if you would be wearing jeans and a tee-shirt, wear khakis and a polo shirt to your interview, if you would wear a sport jacket and slacks, wear a suit.